Comcast : Netflix growth plan tops Wall St watchlist as lockdown love fades | MarketScreener

 For now, Netflix is under intense pressure to produce new content, after big hits like "Emily in Paris", "Bridgerton", "The Queen's Gambit" and "The Crown" in 2020.
 The pandemic delayed production, but the company has announced new seasons of "Stranger Things" and "Ozark" among others coming next year.

-Graphic: Fewer new signups for Netflix as restrictions ease:
+Fewer new signups for Netflix as restrictions ease

 FUNDAMENTALS